Dr. Royce Kallerud

 Dr. Kallerud came to Truman in 1998.
 Recently he's taught courses on the history of the ode, representations of the mountain in literature, writing about literature, and an interdisciplinary seminar on "The Running Life."
 These courses draw on his background in British romantic literature, cognitive literary theory, poetics, genre studies, and writing instruction.

-In the community, Kallerud applies his background in the liberal arts as Chair of the Forest Lake Area Trail System, a 501(c) nonprofit with the mission of building a paved trail between downtown Kirksville and Thousand Hills State Park, and as co-race director for the FLATS Trail Half Marathon.
+In the community, Kallerud applies his background in the liberal arts as Chair of the Forest Lake Area Trail System, a 501(c) nonprofit with the mission of building a paved trail between downtown Kirksville and Thousand Hills State Park, and helps raise funds for this project as co-race director for the FLATS Trail Half Marathon.

 He's an avid runner, voracious music collector, has recently taken courses on wilderness survival and navigation at the magnificent Boulder Outdoor Survival School in Utah, and most of all loves hanging out with his son Henry, daughter Fern, and spouse Devon.